uranium mining for nuclear power Olympic Dam

 Is there Enough Uranium Mining for Nuclear

 Abbot has a thorough publication and we only have about 80 years of mine life.
 As high-grade uranium ores become depleted, the trend is to move to ores with lower concentrations of uranium.
-The energy required for mining and milling the uranium ore then increases, as it does for low-grade ores of any mineral (Mudd, 2010).
+Energy required for mining and milling lower grade uranium ore increases.
+Low-grade ores of any mineral (Mudd, 2010) require more energy.
 A typical figure for total energy consumed in mining uranium is 0.2 gigajoules per kilogram (Mudd, 2010).
-To break even, an ore concentration of about 340 parts per million is needed.9 Allowing latitude for some variance in the figures and the possibility of more-energy-efficient mining, this figure would nevertheless suggest that concentrations below 100 parts per million would not be worth the energy required for extraction.

 From Mine to Waste for Uranium